johndpope/Emote-hack/README.md

 https://github.com/johndpope/decord-cuda12

 because all the videos are not the same size - they need reshapping - so abandoning gpu optimization for now.

+UPDATE
+code is collapsed into Net.py to aid in copy and paste into LLM. you can paste in the diagram into chatgpt / claude and it to fix stuff.